ChorusOne/network-handbook/src/node-software/configuration.md

 either read them from a file at a configurable location, or load them from an environment variable.

+#### Do not modify the configuration file. {.p1 #config-read-only}
+A configuration file is an _input_ to the node software.
+It’s something that’s managed by us, through our deployment automation.
+The node software should only read from this file, not write to it.
+If something needs to be persisted, that is probably state that should go in the data directory (see below), rather than in a configuration file.

 #### Ensure data directories are configurable. {.p1 #datadir-configurable}
 We work with machines that have multiple disks, with multiple filesystems.